 After a few years of development hell, Good Omens — the TV show based on Terry Pratchett and Neil Gaiman’s novel of the same name — is set for release this year as a six-part miniseries.
-Amazon Prime will be showing it, though we’re not totally clear when:

-But we do know it’s — finally! — coming this year.
+It’s — finally! — coming this year.

 Good Omens is a sort-of-satire, sort-of-fantasy about the war between Heaven and Hell.
 Terry Pratchett does his usual trick, that of juxtaposing actual people with cosmic events for humorous effect.
 Two agents of the supernatural, the demon Crowley and the angel Aziraphale, are technically at war with each other, but have long since settled into a cosy accommodation in which they swap minor victories and defeats without either being seriously incommoded.